Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 - You have advantage on magic attack rolls.
 - You can cast the [[Longstrider]] spell on yourself without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

-# Unwavering Defences
+# Higher Power
-Starting at 6th level, while you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots.
+Starting at 6th level, your patron is becoming stronger.
+While you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots.
+Additionally, when you cast [[Scorching Ray]], you cast it as third level.

 # Weakly Step
 Starting at 6th level, when you have at least two levels of exhaustion, you gain the following benefits: